cocodedk/cv-generator/docs/ai/in-form-assist.md

 Each rich-text field can show two buttons:

-- **AI rewrite**: cleans up phrasing and capitalization using safe, deterministic transformations.
+- **AI rewrite**: Opens a modal to enter a custom prompt, then uses an LLM to rewrite text based on user instruction (e.g., "Make it more professional", "Make it shorter", "Improve clarity").
+Requires LLM configuration.
-- **AI bullets**: converts sentences into bullets and applies the same rewrites.
+- **AI bullets**: Converts sentences into bullet points using heuristic-based transformations (no LLM required, works offline).

 This feature is intended as a fast editing helper while you are refining a CV or your master profile.